Assyro AI

 Responding to Low Process Capability

-When capability analysis reveals values below targets, structured response ensures appropriate action.
+When capability analysis reveals weaker-than-expected performance, structured response ensures appropriate action.

 1. Verify calculation correctness